Snorkeling Spots for Every Budget

 What to see:

->> Travel off-peak: Shoulder seasons often offer lower prices and fewer crowds.
+> Travel at off-peak times: Shoulder seasons usually feature lower prices and fewer crowds.

->> Shore snorkeling: Many reefs can be explored directly from the shore without tours.
+> Shore snorkeling: You can access many reefs straight from shore without tours.

-Essential Gear for Your Snorkeling Adventure
+Must-Have Gear for Snorkeling Essentials

-• Reef-safe sunscreen: Protect coral ecosystems.
+Reef-safe sunscreen: Shield coral ecosystems.

-• Underwater camera: Capture your underwater memories.
+Underwater camera: Keep record of your underwater experiences.

-• Dry bag: Keep valuables safe and dry.
+Dry bag Keep valuables safe and dry

 Conclusion